SQL

 In some cases, you will need to perform lookups by joining data from input columns to columns in a reference dataset; this is called a lookup.

-In the configuration of your lookup, you must write your query avec l’option query.
+In the configuration of your lookup, you must write your query with the option query.

 The merge option allows you to add data to your dataset, in a sense merging your actual dataset with your new data.